 To seek the benefits of cloud along with retaining the benefits of their existing IT investment, enterprises are relying more and more on hybrid cloud to get the best of both private and public cloud.

 Multicloud is happening really fast, and the reason for this big shift is simple!
 From enterprise networking at the edge to provisioning a branch within minutes, ICT teams today are in search of solutions to scalability, operating costs, and efficient cloud infrastructures.
 One of the key enablers of digital transformation, cloud computing yields improvements in the enterprise’s ability to deploy and scale up applications.
 This, in turn, adds flexibility, responsiveness, and improved delivery times throughout the distributed enterprise.

 Dependency on Cloud has compelled enterprises to re-innovate their enterprise network.
 The surge of new age traffic at the edge, branch, and remote locations has increased the number of break-out points to the Internet, other public networks, and private networks.

 Here are five bottlenecks to cloud connectivity with traditional networking technologies –

 - Rise in the bandwidth requirement and the high cost of bandwidth with MPLS

-- Deploying multiple sites to public cloud with current infrastructure is complex and resource intensive
+- Deploying multiple sites to the public cloud with current infrastructure is complex and resource intensive

 - Traditional networking technologies were not built for the cloud and hence impact cloud application performance